Pluto (god): Vegetation and color

 The Renaissance mythographer Natale Conti says wreaths of narcissus, maidenhair fern (adianthus), and cypress were given to Pluto.
 In the Homeric Hymn to Demeter, Gaia (Earth) produced the narcissus at Zeus's request as a snare for Persephone; when she grasps it, a chasm opens up and the "Host to Many" (Hades) seizes her.
 Narcissus wreaths were used in early times to crown Demeter and Persephone, as well as the Furies (Eumenides).
 The flower was associated with narcotic drugginess (narkê, "torpor"), erotic fascination, and imminent death; to dream of crowning oneself with narcissus was a bad sign.
 In the myth of Narcissus, the flower is created when a beautiful, self-absorbed youth rejects sexuality and is condemned to perpetual self-love along the Styx.

 Conti's inclusion of adianthus (Adiantum in modern nomenclature) is less straightforward.
 The name, meaning "unmoistened" (Greek adianton), was taken in antiquity to refer to the fern's ability to repel water.
 The plant, which grew in wet places, was also called capillus veneris, "hair of Venus," divinely dry when she emerged from the sea.
 Historian of medicine John M. Riddle has suggested that the adianthus was one of the ferns Dioscorides called asplenon and prescribed as a contraceptive (atokios).
 The associations of Proserpine (Persephone) and the maidenhair are alluded to by Samuel Beckett in a 1946 poem, in which the self is a Platonic cave with capillaires, in French both "maidenhair fern" and "blood vessels".

-Pediment of an ancient Greek temple with a symposium scene of Dionysus and Pluto, 500s BC, Archaeological Museum of Corfu.